 Resist the temptation to make only general recommendations to save time and effort.

-For example, you have determined that a blind corner contributed to an accident.
+For example, you have determined that a blind corner contributed to an incident.
 Rather than just recommending "eliminate blind corners" it would be better to suggest:

-In the unlikely event that you have not been able to determine the causes of an accident with any certainty, you probably still have uncovered safety weaknesses in the operation.
+In the unlikely event that you have not been able to determine the causes of an incident with complete certainty, you probably still have uncovered weaknesses within the process, or management system.
 It is appropriate that recommendations be made to correct these deficiencies.

-Your previously prepared draft of the sequence of events can now be used to describe what happened.
-Remember that readers of your report do not have the intimate knowledge of the accident that you have so include all pertinent detail.
-Photographs and diagrams may save many words of description.
-Identify clearly where evidence is based on certain facts, eyewitness accounts, or your assumptions.
+The prepared draft of the sequence of events can now be used to describe what happened.
+Remember that readers of your report do not have the intimate knowledge of the incident that you have so include all relevant details, including photographs and diagrams.
+Identify clearly where evidence is based on certain facts, witness accounts, or on the team’s assumptions.

-If doubt exists about any particular part, say so.
+If doubt exists about any particular part of the event, say so.
 The reasons for your conclusions should be stated and followed by your recommendations.
-Weed out extra material that is not required for a full understanding of the accident and its causes such as photographs that are not relevant and parts of the investigation that led you nowhere.
-The measure of a good accident report is quality, not quantity.
+Do not include extra material that is not required for a full understanding of the incident and its causes such as photographs that are not relevant and parts of the investigation that led you nowhere.
+The measure of a good report is quality, not quantity.

-Always communicate your findings with workers, supervisors and management.
-Present your information 'in context' so everyone understands how the accident occurred and the actions in place to prevent it from happening again.
+Always communicate your findings and recommendations with workers, supervisors and management.
+Present your information 'in context' so everyone understands how the incident occurred and the actions needed to put in place to prevent it from happening again.

-Failing to point out human failings that contributed to an accident will not only downgrade the quality of the investigation.
-Furthermore, it will also allow future accidents to happen from similar causes because they have not been addressed.
+Failing to point out human failings that contributed to an incident will not only downgrade the quality of the investigation, it will also allow future incidents to happen from similar causes because they have not been addressed.

 However never make recommendations about disciplining anyone who may be at fault.
 Any disciplinary steps should be done within the normal personnel procedures.

-Management is responsible for acting on the recommendations in the accident investigation report.
-The health and safety committee, if you have one, can monitor the progress of these actions.
+Management is responsible for acting on the recommendations in the investigation report.
+The health and safety committee or representative, if present, can monitor the progress of these actions.